Disney’s Gran Destino Tower Review (At Coronado Springs)

 After touring the hotel, we ended up on the resort’s top floor, where Toledo and Dahlia Lounge are located.
 It wasn’t long until the dessert and cordial service at the Chronos Club started, but we both wanted something more substantial.
 So, our server suggested we split an order of chicken wings.
 They were delicious.

-We ended up with mixed feelings about the dining options at Coronado Springs and Gran Destino Tower.
+Overall, however, we ended up with mixed feelings about the dining options at Coronado Springs and Gran Destino Tower.
 I often see others raving about the number of options.
-But I’ve spent so much time at the resort that I see one glaring problem—a lack of decent, quick service options.
+But I’ve spent so much time at the resort that I see one glaring problem—a lack of a decent, quick-service restaurant.

 Here are the dining options between Gran Destino Tower and the resort: